 blog imageAssociazione Culturale Borbonica Sotterranea, CC BY-SA 4.0, via Wikimedia Commons

 The Bourbon Tunnel goes under most travelers' radar - literally.
 This is a historic underground tunnel system built beneath the streets of Naples.
 The tunnels were originally built in the 1800s during the rule of King Ferdinand II of Bourbon.
 At the time, the crown was wary of a revolution and decided to build secret passageways to escape from the Royal Palace of Naples in case of an uprising.
-Later on during World War II, the same tunnels were used to protects citizens from bombings.
+Later on, during World War II, the same tunnels were used to protect citizens from bombings.

-After the war, the Bourbon Tunnel was used to store eclectic objects and debris, with old cars and obscure war time paraphernalia still scattered throughout the passageways.
+After the war, the Bourbon Tunnel was used to store eclectic objects and debris, with old cars and obscure wartime paraphernalia still scattered throughout the passageways.
 Today, the tunnels are open to the public.
 Guided tours are the best way to get the full effect and understand the historic importance of these imposing structures buried deep underground.

 Conclusion